St Ebbe's Church, Oxford

-St Ebbe's is a Church of England parish church in central Oxford.
+St Ebbe's is a Church of England parish church in central Oxford, named after the seventh-century abbess Æbbe of Coldingham.
 The church is within the conservative evangelical tradition and participates in the Anglican Reform movement.
 It has members from many nations, many of whom are students at Oxford University.
 The rector is Vaughan Roberts who is also an author and conference speaker.

 History

 The church stands on the site of one dedicated to St Æbbe before 1005.
 Most sources suggest that this was the Northumbrian St Æbbe of Coldingham, but it has been suggested that Æbbe of Oxford was a different saint.
 The name was first recorded in about 1005 when the church was granted to Eynsham Abbey by Ealdorman Æthelmær the Stout, when it was already recorded as the "ancient St Ebbe's".

 The present church was built in 1814–16.
 It was restored between 1862 and 1868, and again in 1904.
 A Norman doorway of the 12th century has been restored and placed at the west end.
 The church is the parish church for the parish of St Ebbes, a portion of which was demolished to make way for the nearby Westgate Shopping Centre in the 1970s.
 The church underwent further restoration in 2017 under the direction of Quinlan Terry.
 During this restoration some internal fittings were sold as architectural antiques.
 The organ was transferred to St Denys, York.

 In 1957, the church of Holy Trinity, Blackfriars Road, was demolished having been deemed unsafe.
 This was merged into the present parish.
 In 1961, the parish of St Peter-le-Bailey merged with St Ebbe upon the foundation of St Peter's College (formerly St Peter's Hall) and its use of the church as its college chapel.